 - Shariff Mdanku, Librarian at Mwanza Regional library (Tanzania Library Service Board), which serves communities living in Mwanza Region on the shores of Lake Victoria in Northern Tanzania.

-- Jackline Mshana, Head of Projects and Programmes at Tanzania Library Service Board, which operates a network regional and district libraries serving communities all over Tanzania.
+- Jackline Mshana, Head of Projects and Programmes at Tanzania Library Service Board, which operates a network of regional and district libraries serving communities all over Tanzania.

 - Betty Kabanyoro Wamara, Senior Assistant Librarian at Hoima Municipal Council Public Library which serves the town of Hoima in Uganda’s Western Region.